Miguel Peña Parish: History

-Around 1936 there was already a small settlement known as Cruz de Legua where now the Lomas de Funval urbanization is located.
-Still in the forties the area was used for farming.
+Around 1936, there was already a small settlement known as Cruz de Legua where now the Lomas de Funval urbanization is located.
+Still in the 1940s, the area was used for farming.
 There were mainly large haciendas and some scattered houses where poor farmers lived.

 Some urbanizations started to be built in the fifties and forties on the Northern part when Valencia started to become an industrial city.
 The main areas were Urbanización Mendoza, Urbanización El Palotal, Urbanización Ricardo Urriera and Urbanización Lomas de Funval.
 Some bridges were rebuilt giving access to Santa Rosa, El Boquete and Las Dos Bocas (currently the El Ahorcado bridge).
 There was almost no planning in the process.

 The civil parish Miguel Peña was officially created by state law on 4 August 1971.
 Some avenues were built in the seventies, like the Aranzazu, the Sesquicentenaria, the Lisandro Alvarado and the Enrique Tejera avenues.
 Also a new road toward the South, to El Paíto, was made.

-The chaotic urban expansion speeded up in the eighties and nineties, leading to a collapse of services and increased criminality.
+The chaotic urban expansion accelerated up in the 1980s and 1990s, leading to a collapse of services and increased criminality.